 Say: That may be true.
 No thank you.

 If asked for an explanation, remember that you really don’t owe anyone one.
-It doesn’t fit with my schedule, is perfectly acceptable.
+It doesn’t fit with my schedule, or I’m over-committed right now is a perfectly appropriate response and it is enough.
+Be a broken record if you need to.

 PART 3: Your final answer